Are you finding yourself struggling to delegate work, maintain work quality, and drive productivity across your team as your accounting firm grows,?

 Delays are a big no-no, as you are likely already very busy in tax season, and have many clients who all need their taxes filed by the due date.

-A checklist also helps you make sure the tax returns go through both an internal and a client review.
+A checklist helps you make sure the tax returns go through both an internal and a client review.

 We get it—the review process often feels monotonous and maybe unnecessary.
 But think about the implications of making a mistake on your client’s tax return: Not only do you lose their money, but you also lose their trust and potentially their business.